bkielbasa/developer20/content/post/top-level-logging/index.md

 }
 ```

 The testing is going to be more understandable and precise.
-We're clearly saying what we're expecting from the method and be 100% sure about which `return` was called.
-The drawback is that the `if err != nil` statement in the handler may become very massive after the time.
-That can happen, of course but in such cases, I'd considered if the handler or the logic in this place is too big and it may be worth splitting it into smaller parts.
+We're clearly saying what we're expecting from the method and be 100% sure about which return was called.
+The drawback is that the `if err != nil` statement in the handler may become very massive after a time.
+That can happen, of course but in such cases, I'd consider if the handler or the logic in this place would be too big and it may be worth splitting it into smaller parts.

 [^1]: [Aspect-Oriented programming](https://en.wikipedia.org/wiki/Aspect-oriented_programming) is a good answer for it but in Go it may be challenging to introduce it.